TimeDelta/learning-to-learn/README.md

 - There are important advantages to being able to utilize the temporal dimension for encoding information
   - Allows easy local update rules for training such as Spike-timing-dependent plasticity (STDP), which “is the primary candidate mechanism for the storage of information in autoassociative networks” [12](#references) in the brain
   - When used in conjunction with neuromorphic hardware, they can provide a large reduction to energy consumption by switching to an event-driven model of computation
-  - Including time as an explicit degree of freedom in the model allows it to more closely approximate the actual dynamics of the world.
+  - Including time as an explicit parameter in the model allows it to more closely approximate the actual dynamics of the world.
   - "the ability to process noisy and dynamic data" [50](#references)
   - "more robust and fault-tolerant computing" [50](#references)
 - “Spiking Neural Networks have revealed themselves as one of the most successful approaches to model the behavior and learning potential of the brain, and exploit them to undertake practical online learning tasks” [6](#references)